cw-edu/rserver/README.md

 ## README

 This repository serves as a template `R` environment with `data.table` and `ggplot2` pre-installed.
-It exists within the `cw-edu` organization which utilizes GitHub for Education, providing educational credits for codespace compute hours.
-A _GitHub codespace_ is a virtual machine[^1] (VM) that you interface using Visual Studio (VS) Code.
+It exists within the `cw-edu` organization which utilizes GitHub for Education, providing educational credits for codespace compute hours--there should be no cost to you to use the service.
-Once the VM is powered on, the VS code interface loads.

 Indidividual topics are included as submodules, e.g. [`data-wrangling-R`](data-wrangling-R).

-## Visual Studio (VS) Code
+## Cloud Computing with GitHub Codespaces
+GitHub codespaces is a cloud computing service that provides **virtual machine** access.
+A virtual machine (VM) is an emulated computer system.
+A single powerful computer can simultaneously emulate many smaller VMs.

-GitHub codespaces use VS code as its interface.
-VS Code is a text editor with built-in coding features.
-There are a lot of aspects not mentioned here, but we'll focus on three primary features:
+Codespaces are accessed via a **Visual Studio Code** interface.
+Visual Studio (VS) Code is a text editor with built-in coding features.

+In short, we can use the VS code text editor to connect to an emulated computer and run code over the internet.
+Cloud computing costs are already handled

+## The VS Code Interface

+## GitHub codespace
+You can launch your own codespace for this repository by clicking the green `<> Code` button, then `Create codespace on main`.
+In total, it will take ~4 minutes for the setup to fully complete the first time.
+Once your codespace exists, so long as it isn't deleted due to inactivity, it will reconnect quickly.

+Once the VS Code interface loads, you will see something like the following, with three primary sections:
 ![](.assets/vscode-window.png)

 *The File Browser* for viewing file/folder structure, opening/creating/deleting files, or copying (drag and drop) files from other locations.